 Starting a trend

 My guest blog in March 2017 for the Alliance of Independent Authors urged other writers to publish books in a format suitable for dyslexic adults, and I’m thrilled it’s starting to happen.
 You can see for yourself that a dyslexia-friendly edition is much easier to read.
 It isn’t just for dyslexics, either.
-Older readers may also prefer a crisp paperback that’s easy to read.
+Older readers may also prefer a crisp paperback that’s very easy to read.

 Do take a look at the dyslexia-friendly editions of The Bride’s Trail, The Vodka Trail, The Grass Trail and After The Interview.
 These are Amazon UK links, but the books are also available on other Amazon websites – Amazon.com, for example.